Khongchai/three-js-mouseEvents/README.md

  hoverEventsMonitor.checkHoverEvents(mouse);
 ```

 The class can return the current hovered state, hoveredObjects, and all original objects passed upon instantiation.
-All can be gotten at once, or individually.
+All can be retreived at once, or individually.
 ```js
    const hoverData = hoverEventsMonitor.getAllHoverData();
    const hoveredObjects = hoverEventsMonitor.getHoveredObjects();